Skip to main content

 In Microsoft Word

-Comments added directly to the Word file offline, as well as replies to comments, will be
+Comments added directly to the Word file offline, as well as replies to comments, will be automatically detected upon upload and added to your Juro contract.

 The commenter's name will be attached to their comment, as will the time and date that the comment was originally added to the Word file.
-Juro will also detect new comments, and updates made to existing comments offline, and give you the option of which ones you'd like to import back into Juro.
+Juro will also detect new comments and updates made to existing comments offline, and give you the option of which ones you'd like to import back into Juro.

 πŸ’‘ NOTE: As comments added to the INTERNAL COMMENTS section often contain sensitive information specific to your organisation, these do not export with Word downloads from Juro.